FICTION ANALYSIS

 Even though there personalities are a little complicated I still understand them and what they are like, so my lasting impression is the same.

+2. Does the author's syntax and/or diction change when s/he focuses on character?
+How?
+Example(s)?
 No the syntax, nor the diction changed, change as Scarlett and Halley are explained.
 They are described the same way in the same forms.
 Halley though quite static, is still explained in the same way through indirect and direct characterization.

 Halley is very static.
 From the beginning of the book, she changed dramatically from a shy little girl who was always shadowing Scarlett, to Scarlett looking to her for advice because of how mature she had become.